IlIIlIIlI56/Hephaistos-Documentation/T-Series (Thunder)/Dreadnought Line/Dreadnought T1/FreshInstall.md

 **STEP 1 — Create the installer**
 1. Download the latest CachyOS ISO (**KDE Plasma** edition) from [cachyos.org](https://cachyos.org/).
 2. On Windows, use Rufus to create a bootable drive in the USB Stick using the recently downloaded `.iso`.
-On Linux, use the following command and modify `[FILE_NAME_HERE]` acording to the recently donwloaded `.iso`'s name:
+On Linux, use the following command and modify `[FILE_NAME_HERE]` according to the recently downloaded `.iso`'s name:
 ```bash
 sudo dd if=[FILE_NAME_HERE].iso of=/dev/sdX status=progress conv=sync && sync
 ```